SMFSW/arm_i2c_drivers/README.md

 - **I2CMEM**: Any EEPROM / FRAM
   - **STATUS**: WORKING
   - Use I2CMEM when compatibility between EEPROM/FRAM is needed
+  - Check [I2CMEM_ex.h](I2CMEM_ex.h) for a few components init aliases
-  - In case FRAM is only useful, you may use FM24C or MB85RC256V
+  - In case FRAM is only useful, you may use legacy FM24C or MB85RC256V components, or set buf_size to I2CMEM_WBUF_NONE at init
   - Transaction timeout set to 500ms:
     - There shouldn't be any timeout reached for these components, otherwise refer to MB85RC256V comment